-Status: The House version has passed its second of three committees unanimously this week, while the Senate version also passed its first committee unanimously.
+Status: The House version is awaiting a hearing in the final of three committees, while the Senate version also previously passed its first of three committees unanimously.

 OPPOSE

 1. Gay and Transgender Panic Legal Defenses Act (Rep. Harris/Sen. Book) HB 137/SB 156